 - Do they follow through on CAPAs (Corrective and Preventative Action)?

-- How does their system handle recalls?
+- How does their system handle recalls and returns?

 - Does the system track lot and expiration at the individual order level or does it only track based on dates shipped?

 - Has the company been independently audited?

 - Will the 3PL allow you to audit their facility?

 It isn’t just the food & beverage, medical, pharmaceutical, and nutraceutical industries that need to be aware of these regulations.
 Additional industries include: